iszczesniak/cpp/memory/index.md

 ## The global and static data

-Global data are initialized before entering the main function:
+Global data are initialized before entering the `main` function, and are available everywhere in the program:

 {% highlight c++ %}
 {% include_relative global.cc %}
 {% endhighlight %}

-Static data are initialized before its first use:
+Static data are initialized before its first use, and are local to a function (i.e., unavailable elsewhere):

 {% highlight c++ %}
 {% include_relative static.cc %}